 - Harmful to Minors: Like Itachi, Kabuto was exposed to the horror of a shinobi world at war at a very young age; he then became too good at his job as a spy and lost his superior's trust and they planned his assassination.

-- Healing Factor: The main reason Orochimaru got an interest in him are his unusually high regeneration abilities.
-Kabuto implements more and more abilities of this fashion as the manga goes.
-He implants himself with Orochimaru's highly regenerative snake cells, then later with the various healing abilities of the Uzumaki (through Karin), Sakon, Kimimaro and Jugo's clan.
+- Healing Factor: The main reason Orochimaru got an interest in him is his unusually high regeneration abilities.
+Kabuto implements more and more abilities in this fashion as the manga goes on.
+He implants himself with Orochimaru's highly regenerative snake cells, then later with the various healing abilities of the Uzumaki (through Karin), Sakon, Kimimaro, and Jugo's clan.

 - HeelFace Turn: Imprisonment by Itachi's Izanami helped him realize his true nature, which in turn set him free, and he's now on the battlefield, helping to revive a critically injured Sasuke.
 It also helps him realize that he has a home to return to.

-- Hellish Pupils: Post-evolution, and bow howdy are they creepy.
+- Hellish Pupils: Post-evolution and boy howdy are they creepy.
 They're almost Terumi-esque levels of devilish.